Records with Sonobeat in 1967 & 1968

 We move up to February 1968, when Sonobeat is starting over with Shiva's Headband at the Vulcan.
 The February '68 tracks, Kaleidoscoptic and There's No Tears, are completed with vocal overdubs and scheduled as Sonobeat's third rock release (Rs-103), but now it's the band that isn't pleased with the recordings: the rhythm and bass guitars, along with band founder Spencer Perkins' amplified violin, are "tapped" at their amp outputs and run directly into Sonobeat's mixer rather than miked in front of the amp speakers.
-"Tapping" necessarily alters the recorded sound of amplified instruments.
 Early in its lifecycle, when it has too few qualify microphones to cover the speaker boxes of every amplified instrument in a band, Sonobeat has no choice but to use the tapping technique (ironically used regularly nowadays in recording studios everywhere and called "direct injection").
 But tapping an amplified instrument sounds markedly different from miking the instrument’s speaker box, and the band really wants a “miked” sound.

-Although Bill Sr. and Rim Kelley are pleased with the quality of the Shiva's tracks, Spenser wants to re-record the songs somewhere other than at Vulcan Gas Company, which he thinks gives the drum kit and vocals too boomy a sound.
-When another session can't be scheduled quickly enough, Spencer agrees to reconsidered release of the single, and Bill Sr. sends the master tape off to Houston Records, where a handful of vinyl 45 RPM test discs are pressed.
-After the band listens to the test pressing, they reaffirm their displeasure with the recording, so the release is abandoned and the Conqueroo's single, I've Got Time, which has been slated to follow Shiva's in release suddenly moves up to take slot Rs-103.
+Spenser wants to re-record the songs somewhere other than at Vulcan Gas Company, which he thinks gives the drum kit and vocals too boomy a sound.
+When another session can't be scheduled quickly enough, Spencer agrees to reconsidered release of the February tracks, so Bill Sr. sends the master tape off to Houston Records, where a handful of vinyl 45 RPM test discs are pressed.
+After the band listens to the test pressing, they reaffirm their displeasure with the recording, so the release is abandoned and The Conqueroo's single, I've Got Time, which has been slated to follow Shiva's in release suddenly moves up to take slot Rs-103.
 Only a handful of test pressings of the Shiva's single are made, and all are delivered to Sonobeat with blank white labels on which Bill Sr. writes basic information for archival purposes.
 To the best of our knowledge, none of the test pressings has ever been circulated "in the wild".

 Jerry Barnett: drums